Sanguine: Visual Analysis for Patient Blood Management: Visualization Design

 Hemoglobin laboratory values are a key indicator in patient blood management.
-The medical literature has established evidence-based guidelines for pre- and postoperative hemoglobin levels, and analyzing transfusion practice in this context is essential (\textbf{G5}).
+Clinical trials have led to the development of evidence-based guidelines that use hemoglobin value as red blood cell transfusion thresholds and corresponding expectation for post-transfusion hemoglobin targets can thus be inferred.
+Hence, analyzing transfusion practice in this context is essential (\textbf{G2}).
 A low preoperative hemoglobin level indicates improper anemia management before surgery, whereas high postoperative hemoglobin levels imply excessive transfusion during surgery.
 To facilitate the analysis, Sanguine provides a dumbbell chart dedicated to hemoglobin level evaluation (see Figure~\ref{fig:dumbbell_before_filter}).
-We encode the recommended levels for preoperative and postoperative hemoglobin values in the chart, and they are easy to change in Sanguine through a configuration file.
+We encode the recommended levels for pre- and postoperative hemoglobin values in the chart, and they are easy to change in Sanguine through a configuration file.
 An individual dumbbell visualizes the preoperative (green) and the postoperative (blue) hemoglobin values of a single case as dots.
 A link connecting the dots shows the gap between these values.
 Cases and their corresponding dumbbells can be divided by all relevant attributes; Figure~\ref{fig:dumbbell_before_filter} shows dividing by surgeons.
-Within each division, solid horizontal lines show the medians for pre- and postoperative hemoglobin level respectively, and dotted lines provide clinically recommended values for minimal preoperative hemoglobin level and transfusion-trigger hemoglobin level.
+Within each division, solid horizontal lines show the medians for pre- and postoperative hemoglobin level respectively, and stippled lines provide clinically recommended values for minimal preoperative hemoglobin level and transfusion-trigger hemoglobin level i.e., the level at which clinicians should initiate transfusion during surgery.
 The dumbbells within each division can be sorted based on preoperative value, postoperative value, or the gap between the two.